5 Easy Ways to Break Your Sugar Habit

 Sugar in the form of whole fruit (fructose) or dairy (lactose) is a healthier alternative to sugary foods.
 Fruit and dairy come packed with fiber, protein, fat, and/or phytochemicals (the antioxidants found in fruits and vegetables).
-Add fruits to your oatmeal or cereal; swap white potatoes for sweet potatoes; or, enjoy 100% fruit juice in controlled portions.
+Add fruits to your oatmeal or cereal; swap white potatoes for sweet potatoes; or, enjoy 100% fruit juice, limited to 4 ounces per day.
 The added nutritional value of fruit and dairy helps slow the absorption of sugar, preventing insulin spikes.
-If you really don't want to give up dessert, try to limit yourself to one 100-calorie treat a day or less.
+You don’t have to eliminate dessert, but try to limit yourself to one 100-calorie treat a day or less.

 Check food labels for sugar content

 Some foods that you THINK are healthy are often loaded with added sugar.
 The worst offenders include:

 - Instant oatmeal